Home » How To » How to Turn on Compact View in Windows 11 File Explorer

 The option we are looking for is located in the File Explorer itself.
 So, we need to open it first.
 To do that, press the “Windows key + E” shortcut or click on the “File Explorer” icon on the taskbar.
 Of course, you can also search for the same in the Start menu.

-After opening the File Explorer, select “View” on the command bar and select the “Compact View” option.
+After opening the File Explorer, select “View” on the command bar, select the “Show” option, and then select the “Compact View” option.

 As soon as you do that, the spacing between items in File Explorer will be reduced instantly.